Syria, Russia pound rebel-held Aleppo but advances halt

 Rebel officials have sworn they will never leave.

-The army said it reduced operations to allow residents to leave, and that this would enable the military to carry out "wider maneuvers" against insurgents in due course.
+The army said that it reduced operations to allow residents to leave and that this would enable the military to carry out "wider maneuvers" against insurgents in due course.

-Russia's defense ministry said that after civilians left, government forces would continue to "liberate" eastern Aleppo.

 Even once Aleppo is retaken, the multi-sided Syrian war will continue.

-The Syrian army said it had sent reinforcements to Palmyra more than 200 kms (130 miles) away to stave off a fierce attack by Islamic State militants, who advanced to the city's outskirts.

-A rebel commander in the Aleppo-based Jaish al-Mujahideen group said the IS offensive had forced the government to divert troops from Aleppo - a possible explanation for the slowed advance there and heavy aerial and artillery bombardment.

-The United States, which is leading a separate fight against Islamic State in northern and eastern Syria, said it will send 200 additional military personnel, including special forces to create a pressure against the group's Raqqa hub.
+The United States, which is leading a separate fight against Islamic State in northern and eastern Syria, said it will send 200 additional military personnel including special forces to create pressure on the group's Raqqa hub.

-The fight against Islamic State, being waged separately by the group's many enemies in Syria - Moscow and Damascus; the U.S. coalition; and some of the same Turkish-backed rebels that are fighting Assad in Aleppo - is just one sign that Syria's complex conflict will not end with a defeat for insurgents in Aleppo.
-(Reporting by Laila Bassam in Aleppo, John Davison in Beirut, Suleiman al-Khalidi in Amman, Alexander Winning in Moscow, William Maclean in Manama, Mostafa Hashem in Cairo; Writing by John Davison; Editing by Louise Heavens)
+The fight against Islamic State, waged separately by the group's many enemies - Moscow and Damascus, the U.S. coalition, and some of the same Turkish-backed rebels fighting Assad in Aleppo - is just one sign that Syria's complex conflict will not end with a defeat for insurgents in Aleppo.

+Kerry warned the war would create more jihadist militants and grind on.

+"If Aleppo were to fall ... the war does not end, but in fact could create more jihadis and more people to seek revenge and prosecute their interests," he said.